-(Raleigh, N.C.) – State Treasurer Dale R. Folwell, CPA, through the State and Local Government Finance Division, announced today the issuance of approximately $400 million of voter-approved General Obligation Public Improvement (Connect NC) Bonds.
-The sale is the second of $2 billion approved in 2016 for universities, community colleges, local parks, infrastructure improvement and other projects.
-The total amount of interest to be paid over the life of the loan is approximately $163 million.
-The prior issuance of $200 million occurred in 2016.
+(Raleigh, N.C.) – State Treasurer Dale R. Folwell, CPA, through the State and Local Government Finance Division, announced today the sale of approximately $400 million of voter-approved General Obligation Public Improvement (Connect NC) Bonds.
+The sale is the fourth series authorized by the Connect NC Bond Act of 2015 ($2 billion total authorization) for universities, community colleges, local parks, infrastructure improvement and other projects.
+The total amount of interest to be paid over the 20-year life of the bonds is approximately $113 million.
+Prior to the 2020 issuance, the state issued $200 million in 2016, $400 million in 2018 and $600 million in 2019.

-The bonds were purchased by Bank of America Merrill Lynch at an interest rate of 2.865 percent.
+The bonds were purchased by Citigroup Global Markets Inc. at an all-in total interest rate of 1.48%.

-The bond sale comes just after all three major national bond rating agencies re-affirmed the state's “AAA" bond rating, noting the state's strong economy, growing reserves and conservative fiscal management.
-North Carolina is one of only 13 states that have an “AAA" rating from all major rating agencies.
+The bond sale comes just after all three major national rating agencies re-affirmed the state's “AAA” bond rating, noting the state’s strong economy, growing reserves and conservative fiscal management.
+North Carolina is one of only 13 states that have a “AAA” rating from all major rating agencies.

-Folwell added that by minimizing debt service costs, the state will have more funds available for teachers, law enforcement, roads and other core functions of state government.
+Treasurer Folwell agrees with every North Carolinian that by minimizing debt service costs, the state will have more funds available for teachers, law enforcement, roads and other core functions of state government.